thanks173/system-admin-notes/load-balancer/keepalived/README.md

 * Add these lines to `keepalived.service` to bring up the UDP ports when keepalived launches and to clean up after it stops.

 ```
+## Directives with "=-" are allowed to fail without consequence
 ExecStartPre=-/sbin/ipvsadm -A -u <virtual-ip-address>:53 -s rr
 ExecStartPre=-/sbin/ipvsadm -a -u <virtual-ip-address>:53 -r <real-server-ip-1>:53 -g
 ExecStartPre=-/sbin/ipvsadm -a -u <virtual-ip-address>:53 -r <real-server-ip-2>:53 -g